-Allen Ginsberg, Gregory Corso, and Jack Kerouac were all Beat authors that Dylan knew personally, and is very familiar with their work.
+Allen Ginsberg, Gregory Corso, and Jack Kerouac were all Beat authors that Dylan knew personally.
 Ginsberg was actually not born on the wrong side of the tracks.
 His father was a well-known academic poet.
 Perhaps Dylan is referencing to his homosexuality, which made him an outsider in straight society.

-The three cited musicians are harder to identify.
+The three musicians – Louis, Jimmy, and Buddy – are harder to identify.
 Louis Armstrong or Louis Jordan?
 Dylan played Jordan’s music on this Theme Time Radio Hour.
 Jimmy Rodgers or Jimmy Reed?
-Dylan included a song by Reed on Rough and Rowdy.
+Dylan included a song about Reed on Rough and Rowdy.
 Buddy Holly or Buddy Guy?
-Buddy Holly, an early Dylan hero, grew-up lower-middle-class in Lubbock, Texas, Guy in Lousiana to sharecroppers.
+Buddy Holly, an early Dylan hero, grew-up lower-middle-class in Lubbock, Texas, or Buddy Guy born to a family of Louisiana sharecroppers.

-I take the phrase “I’m sticking with you” to means he’s sticking with the teaching of the above artists to guide his life as opposed to a specific philosophy, religion, or other teachings.
-Sounds good to me.
-This thought reminds me of an old interview in which Dylan, asked about his religious beliefs, said the “songs are my lexicon”.
+I take the phrase “I’m sticking with you” might mean he’s sticking with the teaching of the above artists to guide his life as opposed to a specific philosophy, religion, or other teachings.
+That thought reminds me of an old interview in which Dylan, asked about his religious beliefs, said the “songs are my lexicon”.

 Perhaps the weirdest, but also the most interesting, lines in the song: